The Physical

 Everything sounds the same.
 Everything looks the same.

-Come to my home and you’ll find wood, chrome, concrete, copper, leather, stone, books, plants.
-Maybe even a sex swing (Design is subjective baby).
+Come to my home and you’ll find a mix of wood, chrome, concrete, stone, paper, plants and textiles.

-A return to hand-drawn marks, layered visuals, film with grain, hand written letters, craft that doesn’t apologise for being personal.
+A return to hand-drawn, layered visuals, film with grain, hand written letters, craft that doesn’t apologise for being personal.

 Minimalism is fading.
 Maximalism is rising.